Precision tests of bulk entanglement: $AdS_3$ vectors

-Here the first equation ensures the Chern-Simons equations for $A_t$ in (\ref{cherneqa}) is satisfied, while the 2nd equation ensures that the Chern-Simons equations for $A_{\varphi}$ is satisfied.
+Here, the first equation ensures the Chern-Simons equation for $A_t$ in (\ref{cherneqa}) is satisfied, while the 2nd equation ensures that the Chern-Simons equation for $A_{\varphi}$ is satisfied.
 Note that the overall constant $C_-^{( m \, 0) }$ for $n=0$ is not determined by this analysis.
-We will choose the constant so that when these modes are promoted to be operators, the creation annihilation operator commute are canonically normalized.
+We will choose the constant so that when these modes are promoted to be operators, the creation and annihilation operators commute and are canonically normalized.

-For $n\geq 1$, both the modes in $A_-$ as well as $A_+$ are non-zero, therefore given $(n, m )$ we would need both these modes to obtain all the three components $A_\mu$.
+For $n\geq 1$, both the modes in $A_-$ as well as $A_+$ are non-zero, therefore given $(n, m )$ we would need both these modes to obtain all three components $A_\mu$.
 Let us first discuss the case of $m \neq 0$.
 Using the Chern-Simons equation for $A_r$, we obtain

 We can now look at the equation for the component $A_t$, which is given by